Challenge: Improve operations, merchandising, display, quality control and profitability

 Because the cantilever racks themselves do not have front columns, they are at least 20% faster to load and unload than other racking solutions, thus increasing the speed of order picking and reducing material-handling costs.
 This also saves horizontal space normally lost to the rack structure and increases handling clearance.

 The use of a drive-through, cantilever-rack-supported building has resulted in significantly better material handling, product protection, merchandising and aesthetics.
 This has boosted profitability and civic pride.

 “This project was long overdue,” Luke says.
 “We should have really done it 20 years ago.
 It is a great asset to our company, our inventory and our community.”

 Reeves Ace Hardware Manager John McCall adds, “We have had many positive comments on the work Steel King and LJS completed and are very pleased with the results.”

-Learn about the new Supply Chain Warehousing Certificate, launching October 5!
+Learn about the new Supply Chain Warehousing Certificate!
 The foundational program, developed by ASCM in partnership with Prologis, provides an overview of distribution inventory management, product storage, packaging and shipment, sustainability in logistics and more.